-Essie Snell researches, writes, and presents on a wide range of established and cutting-edge energy-efficiency technologies spanning multiple sectors, and responds to hundreds of technical inquiries annually.
-Some of his core areas of expertise include home energy management systems, Internet of Things devices, water heating, and black-box technology evaluation.
-Essie also serves as the product manager of the E Source Business Energy Advisor, a comprehensive customer-facing resource containing a wide range of sector-specific information on energy efficiency.
-He previously worked with Point380, a consulting firm specializing in energy management, where he analyzed the carbon footprints of complex manufacturing processes and helped develop greenhouse gas neutrality strategies for Fortune 500 companies.
+Essie Snell researches, evaluates, and assesses the strategic implications of established and cutting-edge energy technologies spanning multiple sectors.
+Some of his core areas of expertise include the energy implications of smart home systems and the physics-based evaluation of black-box technologies.
+As a senior manager in the Customer Energy Solutions group, Essie also focuses on researcher expertise development and helps shape the research, workflow processes, and tactical focus of the E Source Technology Assessment and Demand-Side Management Services.
+In addition, Essie serves as the product manager of the E Source Business Energy Advisor, a comprehensive white-labeled resource containing a wide range of sector- and technology-specific information on energy efficiency.
+He previously worked with Point380, a consulting firm specializing in energy management, where he analyzed the life-cycle carbon footprints of complex manufacturing processes and helped develop greenhouse gas neutrality strategies for Fortune 500 companies.
 Essie holds a BS in engineering physics from the University of Colorado at Boulder.

 Content by This Author